Proposition 65

 Safe Use Determinations

-A Safe Use Determination (SUD) is a written statement issued by OEHHA, which interprets and applies Proposition 65 and its implementing regulations to a specific set of facts in response to a request by a business or a trade group
+A Safe Use Determination (SUD) is a written statement issued by OEHHA, interpreting and applying Proposition 65 regulations to specific facts in response to a request by a business or trade group

 Interpretive Guidelines for Proposition 65

-An Interpretive Guideline interprets Proposition 65 and its implementing regulations, as applied to specific facts
+An Interpretive Guideline interprets Proposition 65 regulations as applied to specific facts

 Clear and reasonable warnings